Salesforce Apex Tutorial for Beginners

 Static

-A variable, Method is defined with the static keyword is initialized once and associated with the class.
-Static variables, methods can be called by class name directly without creating the instance of a class.
+A variable or method defined with the static keyword is initialized once and associated with the class.
+Static variables and methods can be called by the class name directly without creating an instance of the class.

 Final

-A constant, Method is defined with the final keyword can’t be overridden.
+A constant or method defined with the final keyword cannot be overridden.
 For example:

 public class myCls {